Danny Ildefonso: Back-to-back MVP awards (2000–01)

-In 2001, San Miguel defeated sister team Barangay Ginebra Kings, 4–2 to win the All-Filipino Cup.
-Despite two losses to Red Bull and Sta.
-Lucia in the Commissioner's Cup and Governor's Cup finals series, Ildefonso went on to sweep the Best Player of the Conference honors and won his second Most Valuable Player Award, joining Bogs Adornado and Alvin Patrimonio as the only players to win the said award on back-to-back seasons.
+San Miguel then defeated sister team Barangay Ginebra Kings, 4–2 to win the 2001 All-Filipino Cup.
+He scored a career-high 32 points in Game 3 of the All-Filipino Cup finals.
+Despite losses to Red Bull and Sta.
+Lucia in the Commissioner's Cup and Governors' Cup finals series, Ildefonso went on to sweep the season's Best Player of the Conference honors, making him the only player to win five consecutive Best Player of the Conference honors.
+He also won his second Most Valuable Player Award, joining Bogs Adornado and Alvin Patrimonio as the only players to win the said award on back-to-back seasons, as well as the youngest to win two straight.
 He also won the All-Star Game MVP honors for the victorious Veterans team.
-With this feature, Danny Ildefonso became one of the rare players to have won all three major MVP awards in the league: regular season, all-star game, and finals MVP.
+With this feature, he became one of the rare players to have won all three major MVP awards in the league: regular season MVP, All-star Game MVP, and Finals MVP.